MoskitoHero/barley/README.md

 With caching enabled, it is just mind-blowing.
 We think. *Disclaimer: we do not serialize to the JSON:API standard, so that might be the reason why we are so fast.*

 This is the result we get with the benchmark script used in the AMS repo on an Apple Silicon M1Pro processor.
-We will push this benchmark as soon as possible so you can see for yourself.
+[Check it out for yourself here](https://github.com/MoskitoHero/active_model_serializers/tree/benchmarks).

 ```shell
 bundle exec ruby benchmark.rb